Belize Zoo: An Animal Refuge

-I wasn’t too sure beforehand; a zoo?
+I wasn’t too sure beforehand.
+A zoo?
 I hadn’t been to one in over a decade for lack of desire to participate in cruelty to animals.
 But this one sounded different.
 The zoo began in 1983 by Sharon Matola.
-The Belize Zoo was a last effort to save the 17 animals left from the filming of a nature documentary.
+The Belize Zoo was a last effort to save the 17 animals left from the filming of a nature documentary here in Central America.
 Yeah, even the good guys can screw things up.
-And so the animals were rehabilitated and given their new home on the 29 acres of tropical land with the wildlife of Belize.
+So the animals that lived in Belize were rehabilitated and given their new home on the 29 acres of tropical land with the wildlife of Belize.

-Since then, the zoo has rescued many animals in need from the wild, and placed them in this lovely zoo where all the animals are in their natural habitats.
+Since then, the Belize zoo has rescued many wild animals in need, and placed them in this lovely zoo where all the animals are in their natural habitats.
 No, not like elephants in Edmonton.
 This place sounded legit.
 I was pretty excited to get to see some cool animals without sacrificing my ethics.
 You know me, I’m a vegetarian and all; I never want to participate in cruelty to animals if I can avoid it.
 Although I love seeing animals, I won’t step foot in a zoo if it harms the animals.
 Not worth it.

 The highlights, of course, we saved for the end.
-Although we saw many kitties along the way (read: Ocelots.
-Pumas.
-Other vicious kitties we wanted to cuddle), it was the jaguars that blew us away the most.
+We saw many kitties along the way (read: ocelots, pumas, other vicious kitties we wanted desperately to cuddle).
+But it was the jaguars that blew us away over and above the other animals.
 They lay there unmoving, careless of our presence, yet majestic (and begging for cuddles from me, I just knew it).
 No, mom, I didn’t cuddle a jaguar, don’t worry.
 But I totally wanted to.
 For the love of god, one was named Junior Buddy.
 How could you not want to cuddle him?!
 And if Theo is reading this, shut up, you know you were dying to cuddle them all too.

 The Best Part